 The SA/NT RIMPA Excellence Awards are presented in all four categories with the Outstanding Individual award named in honour of a significant individual in the records and information management industry in South Australia and Northern Territory, Lisa McDonnough.

-The Lisa McDonough Outstanding Individual Award honours the late Lisa McDonough and recognises her outstanding customer service to the information management industry in South Australia.
+The late Lisa McDonough provided outstanding customer service to the information management industry in South Australia.
 Winning and retaining customers in today's increasingly competitive world is more important than ever.
 It can take months to find a customer and only seconds to lose one.
 Lisa was the Senior Account Manager for Iron Mountain and won Global Sales Person of the Year in 2009.
 An active member on the South Australian Branch Council from 2000 – 2012, Lisa is remembered for her ability to address clients’ needs and effectively solve their problems through innovative information management solutions.

 Vic/Tas RIMPA Excellence Awards